dockstore/dockstore-documentation/docs/advanced-topics/legacy/workflow-legacy-registration.rst

 related files.
 Following the above tips will help streamline the registration process, though you can still register workflows with non-standard format by using manual registration.

+There are two types of legacy registration that are available: quick registration and manual registration.

 Option A: Quick Register
 ------------------------